 Russia Facts | Russia Geography

 Russia is a huge country that is double the size of Australia and about 1.8 times as big as the USA.
-The vast country is located in part on the European continent and on the Asian continent.
-Most people in Russia live in the westernmost part of Russia.
+Westernmost part of Russia is more populated than the other parts of Russia and it is in the western regions of Russia that most cities and towns are found.

-Almost half of the country is covered in forests, only 14% are suitable for agricultural land due to the harsh climate.
+Almost half of the country is covered in forests, however, only 14% are suitable for agricultural land due to the harsh climate.

 In general, the climate is either too dry or too cold so agriculture is not possible in many regions.
 The climate ranges from steppe in the South to subarctic in Siberia and tundra in the polar North.